rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 #### Get R-BTC through 2-way peg

-To deploy onto Mainnet, we need to get some R-BTC through the 2-way peg mechanism between BTC and R-BTC.
+To deploy onto Mainnet, we need to get some [R-BTC](/rsk/rbtc/).

-- Check out a detailed tutorial on the [2-way peg](/rsk/architecture/2-way-peg/)
+- You can check the [2-way peg](/rsk/architecture/2-way-peg/) mechanism between BTC and R-BTC.
+- Or you can buy in these [exchanges](/rsk/rbtc/#exchanges)